skx/purppura/ALERTS.md

 ## Heartbeat Alerts

-Heartbeat alerts are well-documented, instead of sending simple "raise" or "clear" events you instead set a relative time in your `raise` field.
+Heartbeat alerts have already been documented, but in brief instead of sending simple "raise" or "clear" events you instead set a relative time in your `raise` field.

 For example you could send, every minute, a submission like this: